Better-Boy/strava-mcp/README.md

 **Which hackathon theme / challenge was addressed**

-Theme 2 - Theme 2: Build a Secure MCP Server for Agents (w/ Cequence)
+Theme 2: Build a Secure MCP Server for Agents (w/ Cequence)

 **How to run it**